Splitting Line Patterns in Free Groups: Splittings

-\begin{proposition} If $\multimot$ is a multiword in $F$ such that the decomposition space is connected and not rigid, then either: \begin{enumerate} \item the decomposition space is a circle, or \item there is an indivisible element $g\in F$ such that $\qmap(\{\inv{g}^\infty,g^{\infty}\})$ is a cut set that is not crossed by any cut pair. \end{enumerate} \end{proposition} \begin{proof} If we are not in case (\ref{case:circle}) then by \fullref{corollary:uncrossedexist} there exist cut points or uncrossed cut pairs.
-Take $g$ to be the generator of the stabilizer of such a cut set.
-For a cut point one may assume $g$ is in the multiword.
-For an uncrossed cut pair the existence of such a $g$ is furnished by \fullref{lemma:uncrossedaxis}. \end{proof}
+\begin{lemma} If $\decomp$ is not rigid or a circle then there is an indivisible element $g\in \F$ such that $\qmap(\{\inv{g}^\infty,g^{\infty}\})$ is a cut set that is not crossed by any cut pair. \end{lemma} \begin{proof} By \fullref{corollary:uncrossedexist} there exist cut points or uncrossed cut pairs.
+For cut points apply \fullref{lemma:cutpointsareinmultiword}; for uncrossed cut pairs apply \fullref{lemma:uncrossedaxis}. \end{proof}